 Work can and should be a force for good – benefiting individuals, businesses, economies and society.
 But an excessive gap between the highest and lowest earners is not good for business or society: it undermines long-term business success and it fuels social inequality.

 Our ultimate goal is to establish a greater appreciation and understanding of why people matter and are worthy of greater investment from employers - and for this to be duly reflected in the way organisations are governed and managed.

 To achieve this, we need to:

-- encourage more transparent corporate reporting on pay and performance, particularly among ‘key management personnel’ and the top 1% of earners
+- Encourage more transparent corporate reporting on pay and performance throughout organisations, particularly among ‘key management personnel’ and the top 1% of earners

 As new research from the CIPD shines a light on multi-million-pound executive pay packages, reforms are needed to more clearly link pay to sustainable performance